movementlabsxyz/hyperplane/src/hyper_ig/README.md

 **Current Limitation**: Regular transactions cannot depend on other regular transactions

 **Issues to Fix**:
-- [ ] Missing index for transactions.
 - [ ] Regular transactions that execute immediately don't participate in the dependency resolution system
 - [ ] The dependency tracking structures are not updated for regular transaction completion

 **Implementation Tasks**:
-- [ ] Introduce an index for transactions.
-When a transaction is added to the list of transactions that are being processed in this block, we need to add the transaction at the correct position.
-(This means it may be handled before all other transactions that are still in that list.)
 - [ ] **Lock keys during pending state** (when regular transactions have dependencies)
 - [ ] **Release locks and notify dependents** when regular transactions complete
 - [ ] **Participate in the dependency resolution system** like CATs do